22 Best Argentina Travel Tips

 Get a local SIM card

-To top up your SIM card just look for a kiosk or shop with the logo of your provider.
+To top up your SIM card, look for a kiosk or shop with your provider’s logo.
+It’s easy and fairly affordable.

 Viedma Glacier